cathleys/HikeGroop/README.md

 ## If I had more time I would change this

-- Implement Unit of Work pattern to centralized my repositories
 - Remove "?" in the Domain Models [Example Model](https://github.com/cathleys/HikeGroop/blob/main/HikeGroop/Models/Destination.cs)

 \***\*\*\*\*\***The End\***\*\*\*\*\*\***